-You have the right to move around freely on foot, on a bicycle or in a kayak, but must avoid private plots of land and piers, and also cultivated land.
+You have the right to move around freely on foot or in a kayak, but must avoid private plots of land and piers, and also cultivated land.
 Always close gates after you.

 If you are staying overnight, we recommend campsites, holiday villages and guest harbours.
 You may sit down and have a rest.